microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 # Known Limitations
 * ## Azure Diagnostics
-For Linux virtual machines running in Azure, additional steps may be required to allow data collection by Azure Diagnostics and Operations Management Suite. **Version 2.2** of the Diagnostics Extension for Linux is required for compatibility with the OMS Agent for Linux.
+For Linux virtual machines running in Azure, additional steps may be required to allow data collection by Azure Diagnostics and Operations Management Suite.
+Minimum **Version 2.3** of the Diagnostics Extension for Linux is required for compatibility with the OMS Agent for Linux.

 For more information on installing and configuring the Diagnostic Extension for Linux, see [this article](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-diagnostic-extension/#use-the-azure-cli-command-to-enable-linux-diagnostic-extension).

-**Upgrading the Linux Diagnostics Extension from 2.0 to 2.2** **Azure CLI**
+**Upgrading the Linux Diagnostics Extension from 2.0 to 2.3** **Azure CLI**
 *ASM:*
 ```
 azure vm extension set -u <vm_name> LinuxDiagnostic Microsoft.OSTCExtensions 2.0
-azure vm extension set <vm_name> LinuxDiagnostic Microsoft.OSTCExtensions 2.2 --private-config-path PrivateConfig.json
+azure vm extension set <vm_name> LinuxDiagnostic Microsoft.OSTCExtensions 2.3 --private-config-path PrivateConfig.json
 ```
 *ARM:*
 ```
 azure vm extension set -u <resource-group> <vm-name> Microsoft.Insights.VMDiagnosticsSettings Microsoft.OSTCExtensions 2.0
-azure vm extension set <resource-group> <vm-name> LinuxDiagnostic Microsoft.OSTCExtensions 2.2 --private-config-path PrivateConfig.json
+azure vm extension set <resource-group> <vm-name> LinuxDiagnostic Microsoft.OSTCExtensions 2.3 --private-config-path PrivateConfig.json
 ```

 *Note: These command examples reference a file named PrivateConfig.json.
 The format of that file should be:*